antmicro/ecos-mars-zx3/doc/source/introduction.rst

 The source of the port is provided `on github <https://github.com/antmicro/ecos-mars-zx3>`_.

-By default, two general purpose configuration files are provided with the relese.
+By default, two general purpose configuration files are provided with the release.
 See :ref:`ready-made` for details.

 Building eCos
 -------------